 - Personal research interest – to pursue a personal research interest

 - Instructor/faculty member – to enter an academic or university system

 - Q. Any advice for earning a doctorate?

-A. It might be the biggest commitment you will ever make except for having children.
+A. It is one of the biggest commitments you will ever make.
 Timing is key.
 It will take an immense chunk out of your life, so you have to think of what else is going on in your life (e.g., family responsibilities, work commitments, etc.).
 Is now the right time to do your PhD?
 Talk to your partner/spouse, make contact with iSchool faculty, and ask them about their timing for earning their own PhDs.
 Don’t do it for the end result – the PhD.
 Only do it if you can love the process.
 Working on a PhD pushes you out of your comfort zone, but it can be fun.
-You need to enjoy creative thinking and writing, and you need to be able to do both independently, without weekly deadlines to keep you on target.
-Designing a research plan is a creative activity; it is not like looking things up in a library.
-Writing a dissertation is writing a book-length, scientific document.
-If you don’t have a passion for research and for writing, you’ll hate the biggest and most interesting part of your doctoral study.
+You need to enjoy intense research, creative thinking, and writing, and you need to be able to do all of these activities independently.